Things to do

 A shorty but a goodie, the Mount Mackenzie Drive leads you from Tenterfield up the mountain that presides over the town to the west.
-The drive is a loop that takes in rocky farmland dotted with iconic granite boulders and at the top you’ll enjoy incredible views over the town, across the Queensland border and to the Great Dividing Range beyond.
+The drive is a loop that takes in rocky farmland dotted with iconic granite boulders and at the top you’ll enjoy incredible views over the town, across to the Queensland border, the Great Dividing Range, and beyond.

 Found your holiday inspiration?